USPS (United States Postal Service) https://www.usps.com/

 - Certified mail provides sender with a mailing receipt.
 However, no insurance protection is available.

 - A return receipt to provide the sender with proof of delivery can also be purchased for an additional fee.

 - Certified mail is not available for international mail, and it does not offer insurance protection.

 - Certified mail is available at Mail Services plus basic postage and the return receipt charge (if desired).

 - Return receipt is the sender's proof of delivery.
 The return receipt shows who signed for the item and the date that it was delivered.

-- A return receipt can be purchased for mail sent Express Mail, Priority Mail, or certified mail.
+- A return receipt can be purchased for mail sent Certified or Express Mail.